 - Meet with your attorney before your hearing.
 Your attorney will be able to go over the documentation supporting your claim and offer specific instructions regarding how to best answer issues of concern.

 If you don't have an attorney who is representing you must speak with an experienced Social Security disability lawyer as soon as possible.
-Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation case review at one of our six convenient locations throughout the state of Louisiana.
+Contact us online or call us directly at 318.541.8188 to schedule a free, no-obligation case review.